The Pilgrims' School

-The Pilgrims' School is a preparatory school and cathedral school for boys aged 4-13, in the cathedral city Winchester, Hampshire, England.
+The Pilgrims' School is a preparatory school and cathedral school for boys aged 4–13, in the cathedral city Winchester, Hampshire, England.

 The official date of establishment for the cathedral school is unknown but historical records indicate choristers of Winchester Cathedral's renowned choir have been educated in the Close as early as the 7th century.
 The current school was opened in 1931.
-It also educates choristers of the Winchester College Chapel Choir, and from the 1st September 2025 will become part of Winchester College.
+It also educates choristers of the Winchester College Chapel Choir, and since the 1st September 2025 has become part of Winchester College.

 History

 The Pilgrims' School can be traced back through the schools associating with the Cathedral Choir to the Alta Schola which was established around 676 AD.
 This association continues today.
 A number of schools set up to educate the choir boys of Winchester Cathedral are known to have existed since Saxon times.
 Some scholars link them with the Alta Schola (Latin; High School), established in Winchester around AD 676.

 The school moved to its present site and became a full preparatory school in 1931.
 It was officially registered as opened on 1 January 1935.
 The main building, redesigned by Sir Christopher Wren in the 17th century, is on the site of a former Roman villa, and includes a medieval hall and barn.

 A pre-preparatory department was opened in 2007 to meet the growing demand for an early years programme.